 Each Sunday evening in Chiang Mai, the streets fill with local food, clothing, and crafts while musicians and street performers pulse positive vibes through the air.
 Many of the objects are handmade and give testimony to the skills and inventiveness of local people.

-The national noodle dish is super-healthy and super-tasty, and this trip is an opportunity to expand culinary horizons even further through the creation of delicious traditional Thai dishes.
-The entire experience is covered, from sourcing the ingredients in the market to sitting down to enjoy the fruits of your labor.
+The national noodle dish is known throughout the world as being super-tasty!
+This trip is an opportunity to expand culinary horizons even further through the creation of delicious traditional Thai dishes.
+Of course, we sample many of these dishes along the way as well!

 Thai people are deeply religious.
 For the Buddhist majority (90%), religion underlies all activities and forms the backbone of their enduring culture.
 Bilingual Buddhist monks readily share their faith and self-centering meditation practices at a historic temple.